Ice Breakers for Meetings: 29+ Ideas to Improve Virtual Meetings in 2022

 If you want to know what icebreakers are and how to use them to relax your employees during online team hangouts, keep reading!

-Also, icebreakers can be used in situations when people are meeting for the first time ever—online or in person.
+Also, leadership activities such as icebreakers can be used in situations when people are meeting for the first time ever—online or in person.
 This type of conversation can ease their social anxiety and help everyone feel more at ease around one another.

 Icebreaker activities can be split into several different categories—age-based, business-type, and small and large group-based.
 Each of these can include various questions, guessing games, quizzes, and other types of absorbing activities the team may find fun and interesting.